arjunyuvaraj/iThings/pages/Essence of Linear Algebra.md

 - ## 01.
 Vectors
 - ## 02.
 Linear combinations, span, and basis vectors
 - ## 03.
 Linear transformations and matrices
-	- Every vector is a combination of $i$
+	- Every vector is a combination of $ihat$